-In addition, as a result of the worldwide financial crisis, business and manufacture disruptions caused by Covid-19 mandates and global developments relating to Russia's invasion of Ukraine, global stock markets have experienced extreme price and volume fluctuations.
+In addition, the worldwide financial crisis, disruptions in business and manufacture due to sluggish demand, and global developments relating to Russia's invasion of Ukraine, global stock markets have experienced extreme price and volume fluctuations.
 This volatility has had a significant effect on the market prices of securities issued by many companies for reasons which may not be directly related to their operating performance, including but not limited to events such as tax-loss selling, mutual fund redemptions, hedge fund redemptions and margin calls.
 These market fluctuations may also materially and adversely affect the market price of our ADSs.